 Business objectives such as quality of location and competitiveness often entail risks for the environment.
 More and more companies from a wide range of industries are recognizing these risks and their responsibilities, and are taking advantage of the opportunities that arise from implementing environmental engineering and management systems and ecotoxicological methods.
-Graduates of the Environmental Management and Ecotoxicology master’s degree program therefore have excellent career prospects.
+Graduates of the Ecotoxicology & Environmental Management master’s degree program therefore have excellent career prospects.

 What industries and sectors employ graduates?